teast/SimpleCQRS/src/SimpleCQRS/README.md

 This class represents an snapshot (or projection) of your entity.
 It is possible to use SimpleCQRS without having an dedicated snapshot class.

-## Samples

-### UserApi

-This WebApi demonstrates how you can use SimpleCQRS with Entityframework Core as database storage.

-The entity in this example is an `User` entity where you can change the user's name, email or age through commands.
-You can also create an user through the `CreateCommand`.

-The `Data` object in this example is used as an projection instead of an snapshot object.
-That simplifies the "GET" calls where I can read directly from the projection table.